Mission and vision

 Governance

-The Program is overseen by the Chief of the Defence Force and a Implementation Program Board.
+The Program is overseen by the Chief of the Defence Force and an Implementation Program Board.

 Scope

-Defence is responsible for 54 recommendations and a jointly responsible for a further 23 recommendations with Department of Veterans’ Affairs and other agencies.
-The Program Board expects to have considered all Reform Management Plans (a Program governance document that outlines the plan for implementation) for each recommendation by the end of 2025.
+Defence is responsible for implementing 54 recommendations and jointly responsible for implementing a further 22 recommendations with Department of Veterans’ Affairs and other agencies.
+A Reform Management Plan (a Program governance document that outlines the plan for implementation) has been developed for each recommendation.

 Approach